 From that same piece of crystal the stem is pulled and the footplate is formed all without a seam

 The rim of the glass is laser cut and diamond polished to be incredible thin and chip resistant

 If you’ve made it this deep into our website, then you are probably as fascinated by this glass as I am.
 In fact, long before my wife and I had the chance to acquire Gabriel-Glas North America, we would often find ourselves in a pre-dinner thumb-wrestling match to decide which one of us “got to use the good glass.”
 Not that our cupboard wasn’t overflowing with an extraordinary mélange of other stems—quite the contrary—but there was just something so alluring about the GG.
 Elegant, balanced, gorgeous, and most importantly: transparent.
 And, I’m not referring to the neutral color of the crystal itself, but rather the way the glass could disappear in the experience allowing the wine to shine just as the winemaker intended.
 And isn’t that the highest calling of a great wine glass, to disappear?

 Our Leadership Team

-Partner & CEO, Gabriel-Glas North America
+Principal & CEO, Gabriel-Glas North America

 Jonah Beer is a 25-year veteran of the Napa Valley wine business having started his career as a glass washer—or as he renamed the job, “crystal engineer”—at Stag’s Leap Wine Cellars.
 Although polishing stemware suited him well, he quickly worked his way up to Director of Sales & Marketing.
 From there he moved on to become Vice President of Frog’s Leap which he ran for 18 years.
 Today, Jonah and his wife Sara have their own Napa Valley winery: Pilcrow, and a fine wine import company: True North Wine Merchants.
 Most recently Jonah led a select group of investors to acquire Gabriel-Glas North America bringing him right back to where it all started—polishing stemware.